 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of various aspects of the service including safety and risk, dental radiography, dental records and infection prevention and control.
-There was a system for ongoing monitoring by way of an annual plan and monthly practice meetings.

 The dentists and staff who we spoke with showed a commitment to learning and improvement.